WBA 2018-2023 Strategic Plan

 lawyers; promoting their mutual improvement; and encouraging a spirit of friendship among our members.

 OUR STRATEGIC PLAN

-Founded in 1917, the Women’s Bar Association of the District of Columbia (“WBA” or “the Association”) celebrates its 96rd anniversary in 2013, making it one of the oldest and largest voluntary bar associations in the Washington, DC region.
-This three-year strategic plan serves as a guide for the organization’s efforts to advance its mission by developing leaders, building a sustainable development strategy, and improving our membership experience.
+Founded in 1917, the Women’s Bar Association of the District of Columbia (“WBA” or “the Association”) celebrated its Centennial anniversary in 2017, making it one of the oldest and largest voluntary bar associations in the Washington, DC region.
+This five-year strategic plan serves as a guide for the organization’s efforts to advance its mission by developing leaders, building a sustainable development strategy, and improving our membership experience.